(The SIXTIES and SEVENTIES from BERKELEY to WOODSTOCK – continued)

 Newton died on August 22, 1989 at the age of 47.
 He was found in a pool of blood on a sidewalk in West Oakland, shot three times in the head.
 His alleged killer was a drug dealer who had benefited from the Panther breakfast program for kids.
 He claimed that Newton had been quarreling with him.

-Eldridge Cleaver, meanwhile, had, in the mid-seventies, landed back in the U.S. He had been jailed briefly and released.
-He declared himself a Republican.
-And for the alleged crimes he had committed in 1968 he was, in 1979, sentenced to probation and work in community service.
+Eldridge Cleaver, meanwhile, had, in the mid-seventies, landed back in the US.
+He had become a born again Christian and renounced his radical past.
+He was jailed briefly and released.
+He became a Republican.
+In 1979, for the alleged crimes he had committed back in 1968 he was sentenced to probation and work in community service.

 Copyright © 1998-2015 by Frank E. Smitha.
 All rights reserved.